semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

   <tr>
    <td>Severity
    </td>
    <td>Filters are based on the severity of a vulnerability.
-Semgrep Supply Chain rules use severity values set by GitHub Advisory Database.
+Semgrep Supply Chain rules use severity values set by the GitHub Advisory Database.
    </td>
   </tr>
   <tr>